Financial steps to take if you lost income due to covid-19

 Examine your expenses, savings and find help available to you.

 One million jobless workers in Michigan have filed for unemployment due to COVID-19, the infectious disease caused by novel coronavirus.
 For some of you, this is the first time you are dealing with unexpected unemployment.
 When it comes to financial fears, paying for daily living expenses and debt often tops the list of anxieties.
+Debt that is not properly managed will throw you for a loop.
 Whether you have credit card debt, student loan debt, or worried about losing your home or car, debt is often a major stress point in households.
-To soothe some of your worry and anxieties, focus on things you can control.
+However, there are some ways that you can help soothe your anxiety by ocusing on the steps you can take right now.

 - Continue with the coverage offered by your employer via COBRA